 While higher levels of travel spend aren’t necessarily a problem (in fact they may well mean your sales team are out meeting more prospects and generating more revenues), the lack of visibility into spend across all the channels, combined with every increasing complexity within the total travel “ecosystem,” can cause unpleasant surprises.
 It’s also important to understand which cost centers could be optimized and potentially deliver incremental ROI.

-What is the Total Cost of Ownership of Your Program?
+What is the Total Cost of Your Organization’s Travel Program?

-There are many factors and costs that make up the TCO of a travel program.
+There are many factors and costs that make up the total cost of an organization’s travel program.
 Of course, bookings via the agency channel form a major component.
 However, data show that more than 10% of spend does not leverage contracted – and discounted – air, hotel, and ground rates, and that anywhere up to a third of business travel spend is done outside of company policy.